yiisoft/user/README.md

 $currentUser->getIdentity(); // Original identity instance
 ```

-This can be useful to check the user's problems during administration.
+It can be useful to allow admin or developer to validate another user's problems.

 #### Login and logout

-Methods of the same name are provided for login and logout:
+There are two methods for login and logout:

 ```php
 /**